Galapagos Islands and Machu Picchu

 Included5 Star AccommodationAirport TransfersFully KosherPersonal Guide

-Monday, July 6 - Thursday, July 9 THE M/V LEGEND – THE GALAPAGOS ISLANDS
+Monday, August 10 - Thursday, August 13 M/V LEGEND – GALAPAGOS ISLANDS CRUISE

 We check in for our flight to Guayaquil and, since we have a few hours before our connecting flight to Lima, Rabbi Tawil will show us Beit Chabad in Guayaquil, and give us a brief talk about the Jewish community there.